chainer/chainer/docs/source/tutorial/glance.rst

    except ImportError:
        pass

-Typical imports for a Chainer program.
-Links contain trainable parameters and functions do not.
+Typical imports for a Chainer program. :class:`~chainer.links` contain trainable parameters and :class:`~chainer.functions` do not.

 .. code-block:: python